Collagen protein has become super popular, but what do you need to know about collagen and what side effects might it have?

 Clinical studies have shown that daily collagen consumption significantly improves skin elasticity and moisture.
 When ingested, collagen peptides may bring about the production and reorganization of new collagen fibers by stimulating the fibroblasts in the connective tissues of the skin.
 The abundance of amino acids in collagen may also improve the strength of the skin, hair and nails.
 Many topical beauty products contain collagen.
 However, that won’t do you much good since the collagen molecules in these products are too large to be absorbed.
 It’s better to ingest collagen than to try to absorb it.

-5. Collagen supports bone and joint health
+5. Collagen can supports bone and joint health

 Collagen makes up about 90% of our bone mass.
 Therefore, collagen supplementation can likely be a key factor in promoting bone health.
 Studies show that supplementing with collagen can also benefit joint health by reducing joint pain and inflammation.
 The rich source of amino acids provided in collagen protein may help to rebuild joint cartilage and may also have an anti-inflammatory effect.
-The researcher Ray Peat talks about this in one of his articles here.

 6. Collagen can support digestion and satiety